 CS6465 is a PhD-level class in systems that tracks emerging cloud computing technology, opportunities and challenges.
 It is unusual among CS graduate classes: the course is aimed at a small group of students, uses a discussion oriented style, and the main "topic" is actually an unsolved problem in computer systems.
 The intent is to think about how one might reduce that open problem to subproblems, learn about prior work on those, and extract exciting research questions.
 The PhD focus centers on that last agenda element.

-In this second offering, we plan to focus on issues raised by moving machine learning to the edge of the cloud.
+CS6465 was introduced in 2018.
+In this third offering, the focus will be on issues raised by moving machine learning to the edge of the cloud.
 In this phrasing, edge computing still occurs within the data center, but for reasons of rapid response, involves smart functionality close to the client, under time pressure.
 So you would think of an AI or ML algorithm written in as standard a way as possible (perhaps, Tensor Flow, or Spark/Databricks using Hadoop, etc).
 But whereas normally that sort of code runs deep in the cloud, many minutes or hours from when data is acquired, the goal now is to keep the code unchanged (or minimally changed) and be able to run on the stream of data as it flows into the system, milliseconds after it was acquired.
 We might also push aspects of machine learned behavior right out to the sensors.

 This idea is a big new thing in cloud settings -- they call it "edge" computing or "intelligent" real-time behavior.
 But today edge computing often requires totally different programming styles than back-end computing.
 Our angle in cs6465 is really to try and understand why this is so: could we more or less "migrate" code from the back-end to the edge?
 What edge functionality would this require?
 Or is there some inherent reason that the techniques used in the back-end platforms simply can't be used in the edge, even with some sort of smart tool trying to help.